From Halpern's Fixed-Point Iterations to Nesterov's Accelerated Interpretations for Root-Finding Problems: Introduction

-\textbf{Motivation and related work.} In the last decades, accelerated first-order methods have become an extremely popular and attractive research topic in optimization and related fields due to their applications to large-scale optimization problems in machine learning and signal and image processing \cite{Beck2009,Nesterov1983,Nesterov2004,Nesterov2005c}.
-Among this research theme, Nesterov's accelerated approach \cite{Nesterov1983} presents as a leading research topic for many years, and remains emerging in optimization community.
-This well-known technique has been extended to different directions, including minimax problems, variational inequalities, and monotone inclusions \cite{attouch2020convergence,kim2021accelerated,mainge2021fast}.
-Convergence rates of these methods have been intensively studied, which show significant improvements from $\BigO{1/k}$ to $\BigO{1/k^2}$ rates, where $k$ is the iteration counters.
+\textbf{Motivation and related work.} In the last decades, accelerated first-order methods have become an extremely popular and attractive research topic in optimization and related fields due to their applications to large-scale optimization problems in machine learning, statistics, signal and image processing, and engineering, see, e.g., \cite{Beck2009,Nesterov1983,Nesterov2004,Nesterov2005c}.
+In this research theme, Nesterov's accelerated approach \cite{Nesterov1983} presents as a leading research topic for many years, and remains emerging in optimization community.
+This well-known technique has been extended to different directions, including minimax problems, variational inequalities (VIPs), and monotone inclusions \cite{attouch2020convergence,bot2022bfast,kim2021accelerated,mainge2021fast}.
+Convergence rates of these methods have been intensively studied, which show significant improvements from $\BigO{1/k}$ to $\BigO{1/k^2}$ rates, where $k$ is the iteration counter.
 The latter rate matches the lower bound rates in different settings using different criteria, see, e.g., \cite{kim2016optimized,Nesterov2004,ouyang2018lower}.
-In recent years, many researchers, including \cite{attouch2020convergence,kim2021accelerated,mainge2021fast}, have focused on developing Nesterov's accelerated schemes for maximally monotone inclusions in different settings.
-They have proved $\BigO{1/k^2}$-convergence rates, and also $\SmallO{1/k^2}$ convergence rates on the operator residual mapping associated with the problem, while obtaining asymptotic convergence on iterate sequences, see, also \cite{attouch2016rate,chambolle2015convergence,kim2016optimized}.
-Note that the problem of approximating a solution of a maximally monotone inclusion can be reformulated equivalently to approximating a fixed-point of a non-expansive operator \cite{Bauschke2011}.
+In recent years, many papers, including \cite{attouch2020convergence,kim2021accelerated,mainge2021fast}, have focused on developing Nesterov's accelerated schemes for monotone inclusions.
+They have proven $\BigO{1/k^2}$-convergence rates, and also $\SmallO{1/k^2}$ convergence rates on the squared norm of the residual operator associated with the problem, while obtaining asymptotic convergence on iterate sequences, see \cite{attouch2016rate,chambolle2015convergence,kim2016optimized}.
+Note that the problem of approximating a solution of a maximally monotone inclusion can be reformulated equivalently to approximating a fixed-point of a nonexpansive operator \cite{Bauschke2011}.
 Therefore, theory and solution methods from one field can be applied to the other and vice versa.